 - 1. Visitors and guests of the University may park in metered spaces on campus.
-The Binkley, Moody and Hillcrest Parking Centers also offer self-pay and park options. - 2.
+The Binkley, Moody, and Hillcrest Parking Centers also offer self-pay and park options. - 2.
 Visitors parking in the Moody Parking Center will be required to pay a flat-rate fee of \$10.00 or purchase a permit online for \$10.00.
-The pay station is located at the SMU Blvd Entrance and will accept major credit cards only.
+The pay station is located at the SMU Blvd. entrance and will accept major credit cards and ParkMobile App payments only.
 Visitors must display the receipt of payment on the dashboard to avoid citation. - 3.
 Visitors parking in the Binkley Parking Center will be required to pay a flat-rate fee of \$10.00 or purchase a permit online for \$10.00.
+The pay station is located at the Binkley Ave. entrance and will accept major credit cards and ParkMobile App payments only.
+Visitors must display the receipt of payment on the dashboard to avoid citation.
 There is no overnight parking for visitors in the Binkley Parking Center without prior arrangements with the Parking and ID Card Services Office (a permit will be issued). - 4.
-Faculty, staff or students are NOT considered visitors and may not park in visitor's parking spaces on Level 2 of the Binkley or Hillcrest Parking Centers at any time. - 5.
-Visitor parking in Hillcrest Parking Center is at an hourly rate of \$3.00 in visitor spaces on level two.
+Faculty, staff, or students are NOT considered visitors and may not park in visitor's parking spaces on Level 2 of the Binkley or Hillcrest Parking Centers at any time. - 5.
+Visitor parking in Hillcrest Parking Center is at an hourly rate of \$3.00.
+Visitors must take a ticket from the ticket dispenser upon entry and display it on the dash of their vehicle to avoid citation.
+Upon exit, the ticket must be inserted into the pay station to calculate and display the total amount due.
+The pay station is located at teh Hillcrest Ave. exit and accepts major credit card payments only.
 ParkMobile App based prepayment is available. - 6.
 Visitors can only park on campus during normal hours of operation (7:00 am 12 midnight).
 If a vehicle needs to be left overnight or frequent visits are made to campus, call the Parking and ID Card Services Office at 214-768-7275 or email parking@smu.edu for instructions.
 A permit can be purchased online at https://smu.edu/parkingservices. - 7.
 While faculty, staff, and students are not considered visitors, they may park in any metered parking space anywhere on campus, provided they have paid the associated fee.
 However, faculty, staff, or students may not park in visitor's parking spaces on Level 2 of the Binkley Parking Center or Hillcrest Parking Center at any time. - 8.
 Students are responsible for the actions of their guests on campus and should advise them as to the areas in which they are allowed to park.
 Guests should be directed to Parking and ID Card Services. - 8.
 SMU is not responsible for any damage that may occur to vehicles parked on campus. - 9.
 The Mustang Parking Center is for resident permit holders only.